 1. Admission

-Application for admission (non-refundable)30.00
+Application for admission (non-refundable)

 2. Tuition - Graduate Education Courses

-(M.Ed., M.A.T.) per credit hour1,035.00
+(M.Ed., M.A.T.) per credit hour1,070.00

 (Ed.S.) per credit hour

 3. Fees - Miscellaneous

 Late Payment Fee

 Personal checks failing to clear25.00

-Graduation Fee
+Graduation Fee200.00

 Miscellaneous Fees continued

-Student Identification Card replacement fee15.00
+Student Identification Card replacement fee

+Parking Permit

 4. Subscription Fee

+A one time \$120 subscription for is assessed to sover the cost of t

-A one-time \$100 subscription fee is assessed to cover the cost of the TK20 software use for assessment, portfolio development, and data collection.
+A one-time \$130 subscription fee is assessed to cover the cost of the TK20 software use for assessment, portfolio development, and data collection.